otomato-gh/airflow-training/slides/advanced_concepts.md

 # Advanced Airflow Concepts
+---
 ### Airflow Hooks:

 Hooks are an interface to interact with external systems.
 Hooks handle the connection and interaction to specific instances of these systems, and expose consistent methods to interact with them.

+Hooks abstract away a lot of boilerplate code and serve as a building block for Airflow operators.
+Airflow operators, then, do the actual work of fetching or transforming data

 Some of the built-in hooks are,